joeyjojojunior/skylines-scaleui/README.md

 # skylines-scaleui
-ScaleUI mod for Cities: Skylines (http://steamcommunity.com/sharedfiles/filedetails/?id=409338401)
+ScaleUI mod for Cities: Skylines ([Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2040218778))

 This mod adds a slider to the options menu to scale / resize the complete user interface in Cities: Skylines.